Skills for the green transition

 The green transition accentuates the need for education and training systems to transition towards lifelong learning.
 Some jobs will disappear and others will be created – not necessarily in the same sectors or the same geographical locations – and many more will be transformed.
 Environmental awareness will become a requirement of all jobs, and indeed an aspect of 21st century citizenship.
 New mindsets and new skills will be needed not only for people entering the labour market, but people of all ages and stages in life.
 This requires close interaction between education and training systems and their environments to build skills ecosystems in which skills development goes hand in hand with economic, technological and social change.

-These issues will be discussed at a major international conference entitled “Building lifelong learning systems: skills for green and inclusive societies in the digital era” to be held online on 21-25 June 2021.
-Organised by the ETF and UNESCO with the collaboration of UNICEF, the conference will focus on how education and training systems can adapt to the challenges of global change and green and digital futures and guarantee the right to education for all.
+These issues were discussed at a major international conference entitled “Building lifelong learning systems: skills for green and inclusive societies in the digital era” held online on 21-25 June 2021.
+Organised by the ETF and UNESCO with the collaboration of UNICEF, the conference focused on how education and training systems can adapt to the challenges of global change and green and digital futures and guarantee the right to education for all.